nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 If you want to use the `check_max()` function in a custom configuration file, you must copy the [check_max function](https://github.com/nf-core/tools/blob/99961bedab1518f592668727a4d692c4ddf3c336/nf_core/pipeline-template/nextflow.config#L206-L237) to the bottom of your custom config
 :::

-To modify the memory to all processes with the `process_high` label you would use the `withLabel` process selector.
+To modify the memory to all processes with the `process_high` label you can use the `withLabel` process selector in your config file.
 For example:

 ```groovy
 process {